spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 A high value indicates that resource consumption on the VM itself is resulting in reduced performance in user sessions.
 This should be easy to confirm, as CPU/RAM (or both) should indicate high consumption as well.
 This may result in “it feels slow” complaints or “I can’t work” reports in extreme scenarios.

-**Resolving high Frames Skipped – Insufficient Server Resources:** First, use the Time Interval function to change how long the data is displayed.
+**Resolving High Frames Skipped – Insufficient Server Resources:** First, use the Time Interval function to change how long the data is displayed.
 This can give you a sense of when the issue originally began and whether there is a recurring pattern.
 Troubleshooting what is consuming excessive CPU/RAM should reduce the values displayed here.
 If the issue is consistent, then consider adding additional CPU/RAM to relieve this bottleneck.

 #### Storage Usage %:
 Description: Indicates the average % consumed of the available disk space for the period indicated.
 Default time window of the last 3 hours, this is displayed every minute